401-project-SGON/Code-Academy-Style-App/README.md

   })
 }
 ```
-read question then we will got this from database
+Read will return a question from the database

 ```javascript
 "_id": "5e4d42274b02920e9be339db",